deepmodeling/DeePTB/docs/CITATIONS.md

 # How to Cite

-The following references are required to be cited when using ABACUS.
+The following references are required to be cited when using DeePTB.
 Specifically:

 - **For general purpose:**